OpenEMR Patient Portal Explained: Features, Tech Stack, and Security

 - Device Management – Allows users to examine and cancel active sessions, including device kind, IP address, and location information.

 Enforce TLS 1.2+ for all connections.
-Use AES-256 or a comparable algorithm to encrypt sensitive data at rest, like tokens, cache entries.
+Use AES-256 or a comparable algorithm to encrypt sensitive data at rest, like tokens and cache entries.

 Compliance and Audit Trails